Rat-OS/RatOS-configuration/docs/beacon_contact_dev_branch.md

 - read the official [beacon contact documentation](https://docs.beacon3d.com/contact/)

 ## Initial calibration
 We need to create a intial beacon model to be able to home the printer.
-Run `_BEACON_INITIAL_CALIBRATION` to create the intial model.
+- Run `_BEACON_INITIAL_CALIBRATION`

 	It will home your printer and run the calibration fully automated.
 This command can throw a torleance error, in this case just repeat it until the command gets successfully completed.

-After it run `SAVE_CONFIG` to save the model to your printer.cfg file.
+- Run `SAVE_CONFIG` to save the model to your printer.cfg file.

 ## First test
+- Run `_BEACON_POKE_TEST`

-Run `_BEACON_POKE_TEST`, it will home your printer and poke the bed multiple times.
+	It will home your printer and poke the bed multiple times.
 After it check the console output, it should look like this:
 ```
 Overshoot: 35.625 um
 Triggered at: z=0.07369 with latency=2